spanishdict/engineering.spanishdict.com/_posts/2012-01-17-spanishdict-engineering-blog.md

 tags: ['spanishdict', 'engineering', 'blog', 'github', 'jekyll']
 ---

-## Engineering at the World Leader in Spanish Learning

 At [SpanishDict][sd], our engineering team works daily with a number of cool search, natural language, database, cloud and web technologies.
 We thought it was about time to let the world peer in a bit at how we work and what we do